 There are 15 laboratory courses; 6 in biochemistry, 7 in micro-anatomy and 2 in embryology.
 The courses are mandatory.
 This means that students who are absent without a valid reason and loose more than 2 courses, must complete these prior to approval of the examination.

-Students must attend mandatory evaluation colloquiums.
+Students must attend mandatory evaluation as well as presentation colloquiums.
 If the student has valid absence, the missing colloquiums may be replaced by a written assignment that must be submitted before the student can take the exam.

 There will be a test exam.
 Students are encouraged to attend this.